amazon-ion/ion-element-kotlin/README.md

 ## Metas

-Every instance of `IonElement` contains a `metas: HashSet<String, Any>` that is useful for storing arbitrary metadata with each node.
+Every instance of `IonElement` contains a `metas: HashMap<String, Any>` that is useful for storing arbitrary metadata with each node.
 This metadata does not affect `IonElement.equals` or `IonElement.hashCode`, and it is currently up to the application to take care of persisting any metas.
 [Future work: this library should assist with (de)serializing metas](https://github.com/amzn/ion-element-kotlin/issues/20) .

-- Metas not considered during equivalence and computation of hash codes.
-- not currently represented when written out as text or binary Ion.
-(Provide link)

 ## Loading Data With Location Metas